Organization/ Compensation Committee

 The Committee will consist of at least four independent directors appointed by the Board based on the recommendation of the Nominating/Corporate Governance Committee.
 For purposes hereof, an “independent” director is a director who meets the New York Stock Exchange (“NYSE”) definition of “independence” applicable to directors and compensation committee members, as determined by the Board.
 The Board will designate one member of the Committee to serve as Chair.
 Additionally, members of the Committee must qualify as “non-employee directors” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934 and as “outside directors” for purposes of Section 162(m) of the Internal Revenue Code.

-The Committee will meet as often as may be deemed necessary or appropriate, in its judgment, either in person or telephonically, and at such times and places as the Committee determines.
+The Committee will meet as often as may be deemed necessary or appropriate, in its judgment, and at such times and places as the Committee or its Chair determines.
 The majority of the members of the Committee constitutes a quorum.
 The Committee will report regularly to the full Board with respect to its activities.